vovacodes/FramerSunbeam/README.md

 Spatial navigation and focus management for TVs and gaming consoles done simple.
 Uses [react-sunbeam 🌅](https://github.com/vovaguguiev/react-sunbeam) under the hood.

-## WARNING

-This package is using Framer API that is currently only available in [Framer X Beta](https://www.framer.com/beta/).
-Please either use Framer X Beta or wait until the next release of Framer X which should happen soon.

 ## Contact

 You can report issues [here](https://github.com/vovaguguiev/FramerSunbeam/issues/new) and address questions about Framer Sunbeam to [@wzrdzl](https://twitter.com/wzrdzl) on Twitter

 ## Details

-Provides two easy to use code components.
+Provides three easy to use code components.

 -   Drag them onto your canvas
 -   Connect them to their content (`Frames` or any other code components)
 -   Specify the child property to update on focus for every `Focusable`
+-   Drop your `Focusable`s into the Sunbeam `Scroll` component if you need scrolling behaviour
 -   Run the preview of the `Frame` containing `SunbeamContainer`
 -   Press arrow keys on your keyboard/gamepad/tv remote
 -   Enjoy spatial navigation magic happen